Texas Driver Education Requirements

-The State of Texas has minimum requirements for completing Texas driver education course for both teens and adults.
-At a minimum, approved driving courses cover traffic and warning signs, the importance of traffic safety and Texas rules of the road.
+The state has minimum driver education requirements for completing Texas driving courses online course for both teens and adults.
+At a minimum, approved driving courses cover traffic. warning signs, and the importance of traffic safety.
+All of these should be covered in compliance with the Texas rules of the road.

-Students participating in the Texas parent taught driver education course must meet the following requirements:
+Students participating in the Texas drivers ed online parent taught course must meet the following requirements:

 - No instruction is permitted prior to the student receiving their Parent Taught Driver Education Course from TDLR.

 - Have a qualified parent or legal guardian to instruct the course.